sablier-labs/deployments/airdrops/v1.3.0/README.md

 ## Salts

 The CREATE2 salts used during deployment.
-A "No Salt" value means that the contracts were deployed using the `CREATE`:
+A "No Salt" value means that the contracts were deployed using the `CREATE`
+opcode:

 ### Mainnets